-Father’s Day is next Sunday, June 19th and I have a recipe that will make breakfast a little bit more special, not only for dads, but for the whole family when you serve these scrumptious cinnamon crumb topped cupcakes to compliment breakfast.
+Father’s Day is coming up and I have a recipe that will make breakfast a little bit more special, not only for dads, but for the whole family when you serve these scrumptious cinnamon crumb topped cupcakes to compliment breakfast.

 The recipe is from Ed’s mom and he fondly remembers her making them when he was growing up.
 The original recipe card that I was given from his mom when we were first married was old and worn.
 Mine is now over 30 years old and looks just as old and worn as the one I was given so many years ago.

 You know just how much this recipe is a family favorite by how stained and batter splattered the recipe card is amongst all the other rarely used recipe cards in my recipe box. :-)

 Grease the top of the cupcake pan with shortening.
 This will help when it comes time to remove the cupcakes after baking if the tops overflow.
 Line cupcake pans with paper liners.
 I always like to use white so the cupcakes look like they came from a French patisserie.